kleinbottle/swanlotus/content/blogs/radians/temp.md

 ## Trigonometric functions

 Trigonometric functions are one of the workhorses of applied mathematics.
 They arose from the study of right-angled triangles.
-The three standard trigonometric functions are the _sine_, _cosine_, and _tangent_.
+The three standard trigonometric functions are called  _sine_, _cosine_, and _tangent_.
 They are represented by the abbreviated functional names $\sin$, $\cos$, and $\tan$ when used in mathematics. @fig:trig shows the pictorial definitions of these three trigonometric functions.
 Notice particularly how these function values are the unitless _ratios of two lengths_, just as with radians.

 ![Trigonometric functions defined as ratios of lengths of sides in a right-angled triangle.](images/trig.png){#fig:trig width=90% .modal-target}